-We can also advise on intestacy cases, where the deceased did not leave a will but you feel entitled to an inheritance from their estate, either as a relative or a long-term carer.
+We can also advise on intestacy cases, where the deceased did not leave a will but you feel entitled to an inheritance from their estate, either as a relative or a long-term career.

 If you are unhappy with a will, it is vital that you seek legal help as soon as possible.
 Time limits for contesting a will can be as little as six months and prompt action can put a stop on the estate being distributed.

-By speaking to the experts here at PDA Law, we will be able to tell you how long you have to contest a will in your specific case, taking into account any time that has already elapsed.
+By speaking to our expert contentious probate solicitors here at PDA Law, we will be able to tell you how long you have to contest a will in your specific case, taking into account any time that has already elapsed.

 If you want help or advice about disputing a will or intestacy proceedings, contact our specialist contentious probate solicitors today.
 Simply call us on 01244 757323 or fill out our online enquiry form and we will get in touch with you at a convenient time.